Using Flow to Boost Resilience

 Why is flow important for resilience?

 Research comparing high and low flow teenagers showed significant differences in the development of their psychological capital.
-The high flow kids tended to engage in more hobbies, sports and homework, whilst the low flow kids were more likely to hang out at the shopping centre and watch tv, focusing more on pleasure than gratification.
+The high flow kids tended to engage in more hobbies, sports and homework.
+They reported higher levels of psychological health and wellbeing, with higher self-esteem and stronger social relationships than the low flow teenagers who were more likely to hang out at the shopping centre and watch tv, focusing more on pleasure than gratification.

 The distinction between pleasure and gratification is an important one.
 Pleasure-seeking tends to be non-productive, aimed at consumption and the satisfaction of biological needs, whereas gratification is about growing through our pursuits and building resources for the future.

 According to positive psychologist Martin Seligman low flow activities, or activities associated with the pursuit of pleasure rather than gratification, whilst highly motivating often require little effort or focus and do not draw on our strengths.
 As a consequence, low flow activities can lead to self-absorption, lowered self-esteem and the experience of negative emotions.
 Watching television for example, whilst easy to do, has been associated with the experience of mild depression.

 How can we get more flow?

 The challenge we face if we want more flow in our lives is that the shortcuts to pleasure that are available to us are very appealing.
 For example, it is much easier to switch on a tv programme after work than it is to attend a dance class or do some gardening.
 When we are mentally or physically drained from work or home life, we might feel we don’t have time to get into hobbies and activities so we take the easy option, not realising that this is not helping us to be resilient.